AkshayDevkate/PM4PY_for_ProcessMining/README.md

   Find python function which provide simplified interface for __Importing IEEE XES__ and __Importing CSV__ files.

    [Click Here!]() for step-by-step guide for importing IEEE XES files.
+   IEEE XES is a standard format describing how event logs are stored.
+For more information about the format, please study the [IEEE XES Website!](http://www.xes-standard.org/)

    [Click Here!]() for step-by-step guide for importing CSV files.